June 5th, 2025 / 0 Comments

 The short answer is NO. A typical orthodontic design mimics a natural nipple, which is flatter and square-shaped, as well as the motion that pulls milk from the nursing parent’s breast.
 Although orthodontic pacifiers are often marketed as dental-friendly for children, prolonged use can cause bite issues.

 Whether or not pacifier teeth correct themselves depends on when pacifier use is discontinued.
-If your child stops sucking on a pacifier before their permanent front teeth grow in, there is a good chance their bite will correct itself.
-Detecting tooth misalignment and addressing it before your child turns 2 years old increases the chances of self-correction.
-By the age of four, permanent teeth start to grow which makes orthodontic appliances the only available solution for pacifier teeth.
+If your child stops sucking on a pacifier early, there is a good chance their bite will correct itself.
+Detecting tooth misalignment and addressing the habit before your child turns 18 month old increases the chances of self-correction.
+By the age of four the misaligned teeth are less likely to shift back naturally which makes orthodontic appliances the only available solution for pacifier teeth.

 A pediatric orthodontist may suggest one of the following appliances: